nightconcept/any2/project/roadmap.md

 ### Project

 - [x] `docfx` generation onto GitHub pages
-- [ ] Tests - Mirror lovetest and the coverage it gets
+- [ ] Tests - Mirror lovetest and the coverage it gets.
+Create Night.TestGame that will keep track of all the functions tested and provide a report at the end.
+The systems used by xUnit does not meet my needs.
 - [ ] Logo and icon - nightO)engine
 - [x] CI
-- [ ] API scraper and comparator - Compares current implementation and documentation of API vs Love2D.
+- [ ] API scraper and comparator(?) - Compares current implementation and documentation of API vs Love2D.
+This may not be useful as some art not important.
+Maybe it's more important for me to manually curate.
+- [ ] Samplegame as an e2e test.

 ### Modules